ferstar/check-requirements-txt/README.md

 Sample `.pre-commit-config.yaml`:

+> NOTE:
+>
-> NOTE: Due to the pre-commit isolated pyenv runtime, this package can't be act as a normal git repo pre-commit hooks
+> Due to the pre-commit isolated pyenv runtime, this package can't be act as a normal git repo pre-commit hooks.
+>
+> If the project's requirements.txt does not match pattern `*requirement*.txt`, you'll need to specify it.

 ```yaml
 default_stages: [commit]